kyoto/sendkeys/README.markdown

 # sendkeys

-Couple of bash scripts for sending key presses to windows in X. Uses Alan Donovan's xsendkey.c (http://people.csail.mit.edu/adonovan/hacks/xsendkey.html).
+Bash scripts for sending key presses to open applications in X Windows (GNOME, KDE, Unity, etc.).
+This can be useful for automating common tasks such as sending an F5 key press to a browser window to refresh the page.
+Uses Alan Donovan's xsendkey.c (http://people.csail.mit.edu/adonovan/hacks/xsendkey.html).

 ## Installation